webix-hub/docs/data/api/refs/ui.spreadsheet_methods.md

 - api/link/ui.spreadsheet_getparentview.md - returns the parent view of the component
 - api/ui.spreadsheet_getrow.md - returns the row of the spreadsheet by id
 - api/ui.spreadsheet_getselectedid.md - returns the ids of all cells in a select area
-- api/ui.spreadsheet_getstyle.md - returns the style set for the cell
 - api/link/ui.spreadsheet_gettopparentview.md - returns top parent view
 - api/link/ui.spreadsheet_hasevent.md - checks whether the component has the specified event
 - api/link/ui.spreadsheet_hide.md - hides the view